Used to Itemize?… You may be in for a surprise.

 However, the story doesn’t end there.
 Itemizing versus claiming the standard deduction is only one comparison the taxpayer should make.
 Tax returns have many moving parts, and while this taxpayer benefits from a higher standard deduction, he will need to consider other aspects of his return.
 For example, personal exemptions are no longer allowed, which would have reduced his taxable income by over $4,100.
 This, in turn, may be offset by a lower tax rate.

 Each taxpayer’s situation may be slightly different.
-If you’re curious to find out how the new tax laws affect you, make an appointment to visit with a tax professional.
+If you’re curious to find out how the new tax laws affect you, get an estimate from our tax return and tax reform calculator and make an appointment to visit with a tax professional.
 He or she will help you navigate the new tax laws.